 Courses examine the social, economic, political, and environmental forces that are contributing to worsening health and precarious existence in all regions of the world.
 Courses investigate the relationship between international economic policies and the delivery of healthcare globally.
 Particular attention is given to health disparities among different groups of women within and across nations, such as the concentration of infant and maternal mortality among low-income peoples, and growing rates of HIV/AIDS, tuberculosis, and malaria.
 Individual courses consider the effects of national debt, trade agreements, export agriculture programs, structural adjustment policies, and environmental depletion on nutrition and health.
 Courses consider the costs and consequences of women’s health problems, ranging from direct costs of care to the social and economic consequences for women, their families and communities.
 In addition, courses provide an overview of women’s international health activism and the mobilization of social and economic rights discourses as mechanisms to address health challenges in the twenty-first century.

-The program is offering the following two courses for Spring Semester 2014 (January–May):
+The program is offering the following three courses for Fall Semester 2014 (September–December):

 Future course offerings will include:

 Domestic and global economic inequality place significant numbers of people at high risk for health crises even as they are denied access to care.
 This course investigates the “pathogenic” aspects of economic inequality.
 It examines how systems of unequal resource distribution contribute to wide disparities of health risk, access to healthcare, and clinical outcomes.
 It explores how global trade and transnational migration affect health costs, healthcare delivery systems, and the availability of healthcare professionals.
 By tracing links between macro-economic policies and access to healthcare, the course analyzes pathologies suffered by individual women in the context of structural violence.